mozilla-services/heka/docs/source/config/outputs/tcp.rst

     Defaults to the always available "ProtobufEncoder".
 - use_framing (bool, optional):
     Specifies whether or not the encoded data sent out over the TCP connection should be delimited by Heka's :ref:`stream_framing`.
-Defaults to true.
+Defaults to true if a ProtobufEncoder is used, false otherwise.

 Example: